JoshZastrow/Transfer-Learning/README.md

 I have the Anaconda distribution and conda package manager, so I setup my python environments using Conda.
 If you have anaconda installed, open the terminal/command prompt, navigate to the local repo directory and enter:

-    conda create -n transferlearning --file=environment.yml
+    conda create -n transfer-learning --file=environment.yml

 Alternatively, outside the scope of this article but you may be able to create an environment from file using virtualenv, or you could skip the environment and install the packages listed in the file.

-Not all the libraries in the environment file were used in the final code, alternatively you could read through the imported library list in model.py, config.py and data_utils.py and make sure you have those libraries installed.
+Not all the libraries in the environment file were used in the final code, so you could read through the imported libraries in these files:
+* model.py
+* config.py
+* data_utils.py
+* visualizer.py

+and make sure you have those libraries installed.

 ### Model Configuration